Unity Mitford: Return to Britain

 Mitford survived her initial convalescence.
 Due to the intervention by Home Secretary John Anderson, at the behest of her father, she was left to live out her days with her mother at the family home at Swinbrook, Oxfordshire.
 Under the care of Professor Hugh Cairns, neurosurgeon at the Nuffield Hospital in Oxford, "She learned to walk again, but never fully recovered.
 She was incontinent and childish."
 Doctors decided that it was too dangerous to remove the bullet in her head.
 Her mental age was likened to that of a 10-year-old, or a "sophisticated child" as James Lees-Milne called her, although he continues that she was "still very amusing in that Mitford manner".
 She had a tendency to talk incessantly, had trouble concentrating her mind, and showed an unusually large appetite with sloppy table manners.
 Lees-Milne observed her to be "rather plain and fat, and says she weighs 13+1/2 st".
 She retained at least some of her devotion to the Nazi party.
 Her family friend Billa Harrod recalled Unity stating that she wished to have children and name the eldest Adolf.

 Mitford was reported to have had an affair with RAF Pilot Officer John Andrews, a test pilot, who was stationed at the nearby RAF Brize Norton, up to 11 September 1941.
 MI5 learned of this and reported it to Home Secretary Herbert Morrison in October.
 He had heard that she "drives about the countryside … and picks up airmen, etc, and … interrogates them."
 Andrews, a former bank clerk and a married father, was "removed as far away as the limited extent of the British Isles permits."
 He was re-posted to the far north of Scotland, where he died in a Spitfire crash in 1945.
 Authorities then concluded that Mitford did not pose a significant threat.

 From 1943, she also spent long periods in Hillmorton, an area of Rugby in Warwickshire, staying with the local vicar and his family.
+She also spent time on the Scottish island of Inch Kenneth, where she wrote that when she died: "Make sure that I go to heaven and sit there with the Fuhrer for ever and ever.
+Let all his enemies be smitten down especially the jews which will serve them all right."

-Mitford was keen to visit her sister Diana in Holloway Prison, and Norah Elam offered to look after Mitford at their home in Logan Place for a short period.
-Norah Elam and her husband Dudley escorted Mitford to see Diana and Oswald Mosley in Holloway on 18 March 1943.
+Mitford was keen to visit her sister Diana in HM Holloway Prison, and Norah Elam offered to look after Mitford at their home in Logan Place for a short period.
+Elam and her husband Dudley escorted Mitford to see Diana and Oswald Mosley in Holloway on 18 March 1943.